 When You Can File a Lawsuit for Falling Down Stairs

-If you believe a defective stairwell caused your fall and injuries, talk with a premises liability attorney at Lugar Law PC.
+If you believe a defective stairwell caused your fall and injuries, talk with a premises liability attorney at Lugar Injury Law.
 Whether or not the law entitles you to file a lawsuit depends on several factors, like your status on the property, the property owner?s duty toward you, and whether there is evidence of a stair defect.

 In Virginia, your status on the property dictates the owner?s duty of care.